 I remember many church days working hard to get right with God so that I could be pleasing in His sight.
-My religious peers would remind me daily of how wicked we are, how unworthy we are, and as such I spent every waking moment focusing on my behavior, instead of casting my eyes entirely on Christ.
-No matter how much I exhausted myself I questioned if it was it really enough.
+My religious peers would remind me daily of how wicked we are, and how unworthy we are, and as such I spent every waking moment focusing on my behavior, instead of casting my eyes entirely on Christ.
+No matter how much I exhausted myself I questioned if it was really enough.
 To me, Christians did not rest.
-God needed us and we had a lot of hard work to do to get His word out there, and along the way we hoped to impress Him.
+God needed us and we had a lot of hard work to do to get His word out there, and along the way, we hoped to impress Him.
 And it didn’t matter how much work I did or how well I did at “dying to self” because the reality was I was still a wicked man with an evil heart.
 At least so I thought.

 Hang tight because in a moment I plan to share some amazing verses that will help you to realize that Jesus has already made us completely right with God, and it’s okay to rest and stop examining yourself like some kind of fruit inspector.
 In fact, look at what Paul said in 1 Corinthians 4:3 – “But to me it is a very small thing that I may be examined by you, or by any human court; in fact, I do not even examine myself.”

-Today, as a mature Christian I have come to realize that what Jesus did on the cross worked, and it is finished, and I need to enter His rest from works based religion.
+Today, as a mature Christian I have come to realize that what Jesus did on the cross worked, and it is finished, and I need to enter His rest from works-based religion.
 Hebrews 4:11 says “Let us, therefore, make every effort to enter that rest, so that no one will perish by following their example of disobedience”.

-In the first ten chapters of Hebrews the only kind of disobedience ever discussed was the sin of unbelief.
+In the first ten chapters of Hebrews, the only kind of disobedience ever discussed was the sin of unbelief.
 The Jews were being called to a new kind of “work”.
 They were being called to “work” to enter “rest”.
-They would enter rest by getting free from the law (works based efforts) and placing their faith in Jesus alone.
-Jesus said “my yoke is easy and my burden is light” (Matthew 11:30), and it’s this rest that makes this verse so true.
+They would enter rest by getting free from the law (works-based efforts) and placing their faith in Jesus alone.
+Jesus said, “my yoke is easy and my burden is light” (Matthew 11:30), and it’s this rest that makes this verse so true.

 I struggled with this for some time.
-After all, if righteousness and closeness with God were on faith alone then my efforts and works have no part in it, but my religious peers were not going to let me off the hook so easy.
-You know how it sounds….”that’s a license to sin”….”you’re just making excuses to justify your sin”…”you’re just trying to get your fire insurance”….”that’s hyper grace”.
-Now I have to be honest, those one liners got me for a long time.
+After all, if righteousness and closeness with God were on faith alone then my efforts and works have no part in it, but my religious peers were not going to let me off the hook so easily.
+You know how it sounds….”that’s a license to sin”….” you’re just making excuses to justify your sin”…” you’re just trying to get your fire insurance”….”that’s hyper grace”.
+Now I have to be honest, those one-liners got me for a long time.
 They sounded so spiritual and ominous that I figured they had to be true.
 But there was only one problem.
 The problem was no matter how spiritual what they said sounded my being made totally right with God apart from my works (good or bad) never actually made me want to sin more or serve less.
 In fact, the more I rested in the finished work of Christ the greater my desire was to live a godly life.
 That’s right, contrary to what the legalist teaches, the more I believed in total forgiveness and never-ending grace the more I was able to live a godly life.
 I finally stopped trying to measure my position with God based on me and my perfection, and instead based on Jesus.
-There’s something powerful about knowing you are close to God apart from works, apart from law.
+There’s something powerful about knowing you are close to God apart from works, apart from the law.
 It just changes us.

 I know my peers meant well, but sadly many of them just can’t seem to get past the old testament and pre-cross scriptures.
 Is the old testament important?
-Yes it is.
+Yes, it is.
 The whole bible is important, but it all points to Jesus, and if we’re not careful we miss the most amazing message on planet earth.
-Sometimes a part of me wishes that they were only able to read post cross scriptures.
+Sometimes a part of me wishes that they were only able to read post-cross scriptures.
 It’s kind of hard to be a legalist if that’s all you have to read.
 Of course, I don’t really want them to miss out on any of the bible.
 I just wish they could see more clearly.

-Here the good news, and it’s news I wish more believers would understand.
+Here is the good news, and it’s news I wish more believers would understand.
 When scripture talks about things like forgiveness, sanctification, and justification it talks about them in the past tense form.
-In other words your daily works and struggles with sins are not in play when it comes to your being clean and close to God.
+In other words, your daily works and struggles with sins are not in play when it comes to your being clean and close to God.
 Your faith in Christ alone is enough.
 Why?
 Because your works or lack of sins are not what made/makes you right with God.
 Jesus is.
 Let’s peek at how God describes who we are in Christ, and I hope you’ll take notice of words like “have been” and others that clearly describe a finished job.